NIAEFEUP/slides/web-workshop/presentation.md

 <p>My name is <span style="color: red;">John</span></p>
 ```

-Div elements are useful to group elements together and apply styles to them.
+Div elements are useful to group larger sections of content and apply styles to them, as they are block-level elements.

 ```html
 <div style="background-color: red;">